 What’s the difference between SPF and UPF?

-SPF is short for Sun Protection Factor, which is used to measure the effectiveness of sunscreen and other products.
+SPF stands for Sun Protection Factor, which is used to measure the effectiveness of sunscreen and other products.
 It is a time-related measurement relative to your skin’s natural tendency to burn.
 A sunscreen with an SPF rating of 30 provides 30 times more protection against UVB rays than if you wore no sunscreen at all.
 So, if you have fair skin and tend to burn after 10 minutes, applying SPF 30 sunscreen will allow you to be exposed for up to 300 minutes without burning.
 As mentioned above, UPF measures the UVA and UVB radiation that penetrates a textile and reaches the skin.

 What’s the difference between UVA and UVB radiation?